 450 Fremont St., Las Vegas; www.heartattackgrill.com

-Located in Western part of Finnish Lapland, the Lainio Snow Village’s Ice Bar is decorated entirely of ice and snow.
+Located in Western part of Lapland in Finland, the Lainio Snow Village’s Ice Bar is decorated entirely of ice and snow.
 In the ice restaurant you can choose your dinner from an á la carte menu.

 This restaurant is supposed to resemble a prison hospital, and menu items include intestines and penis, both made from sausages, and other horrifically wonderful treats.
 The nurse waitstaff handcuff you, pretend to inject a giant syringe into your ass, and then lock you in a cell.

 2F Harvest Bldg, 2-13-5 Dogenzaka, Shibuya-ku; +81 3 3770 7100

 Weirdest Theme Restaurants: Muru Pop Down, Tytyri Mine, Lohja, Finland

 Opposite of a pop-up space, the creators of Muru call this a “pop down”, because they took over a mine and quickly assembled a restaurant there.
 Menu items look quite appealing.

 Weirdest Theme Restaurants: The Exchange Bar & Grill, New York City, USA